 How to Store Uncooked Cauliflower Rice

-Yes, you can buy cauliflower rice!
+Yes, you can buy cauli rice!
 When I first started making cauliflower rice dishes, I used the food processor method to make it.
 Now you can find fresh cauliflower rice at a lot of stores in the produce department or you can buy frozen cauliflower rice.
 Using store-bought cauliflower rice definitely makes it easier!

+Most grocery stores have bags of it in the freezer section near the other frozen veggies.
 I prefer frozen cauliflower rice and buy mine at Costco or Whole Foods.
 You can also buy frozen cauliflower rice at Aldi and Trader Joe’s.

 How to Cook Cauliflower Rice